Emilio Charles Jr.

-Sergio Emilio Charles Garduño (October 12, 1956 – December 28, 2012) was a Mexican luchador (or professional wrestler), who is best known under the ring name Emilio Charles Jr. Over the years, Charles worked for all of the major Mexican professional wrestling promotions, including Consejo Mundial de Lucha Libre (CMLL), Asistencia Asesoría y Administración and International Wrestling Revolution Group.
+Sergio Emilio Charles Garduño (October 12, 1956 – December 28, 2012) was a Mexican professional wrestler, best known under the ring name Emilio Charles Jr. Over the years, Charles worked for all of the major Mexican professional wrestling promotions, including Consejo Mundial de Lucha Libre (CMLL), Asistencia Asesoría y Administración and International Wrestling Revolution Group (IWRG).

 He is also one of the founding members of the wrestling group called Los Destructores ("the Destroyers"), along with Vulcano and Tony Arce.
 He was also a key member of the group Los Guapos ("the Handsome Ones"), as well as a group called Los Talibanes (the Taliban), both with longtime wrestling partners and friends Scorpio Jr. and Bestia Salvaje.

 Personal life

 Sergio Emilio Charles Garduño was born on October 12, 1956, in Monterrey, Nuevo León, Mexico.
-His father was a professional wrestler in the 1940s and 1950, and was known under the ring name Emilio Charles.
+His father was a professional wrestler in the 1940s and 1950, known under the ring name Emilio Charles.

 Professional wrestling career

 While his father was a professional wrestler, Emilio Charles Jr. was not trained by him; instead, he was trained by Diablo Velasco and Abuelo Carrillo before making his debut in February 1980.